-The primary purpose of exhibiting in Olin Library and the Whispers Café is to provide a creative forum to promote and communicate information about the Libraries’ collections, services, and operations.
+The primary purpose of exhibiting in Olin Library is to provide a creative forum to promote and communicate information about the Libraries’ collections, services, and operations.
 Students and other university staff can also mount exhibits promoting their organizations and activities.
 Olin Library is an ideal location for exhibits of university and community interest.

 - Relate to the mission of the library and/or the university,